mdn/content/files/en-us/mdn/writing_guidelines/page_structures/page_types/api_constructor_subpage_template/index.md

 >   To generate the correct sidebar for your API, you need to add a `GroupData` entry to our GitHub repo, and include the entry's name inside the macro call in place of _GroupDataName_.
 >   See our [API reference sidebars](/en-US/docs/MDN/Writing_guidelines/Howto/Write_an_API_reference/Sidebars) guide for information on how to do this.
 Remember to remove the `\{{MDNSidebar}}` macro when you copy this page.
 >
+> A sample of the **Experimental**, **Secure context**, and **Deprecated** banners is shown right after this note block.
+>
-> _Remember to remove this whole explanatory note before publishing_
+> _Remember to remove this whole explanatory note before publishing._

 {{SeeCompatTable}}{{SecureContext_Header}}{{Deprecated_Header}}

-The summary paragraph — start by naming the constructor, and saying what it does.
+Begin the content on the page with an introductory paragraph — start by naming the constructor and saying what it does.
-This should ideally be 1 or 2 short sentences.
+This should ideally be one or two short sentences.
 You could copy most of this from the constructor's summary on the corresponding API reference page.

 ## Syntax